1. How much does it cost?

 17. What is a Psychotherapeutic Counselling or Couples Counselling Contract?

 It is a written document setting out in detail how we would work together.
-After the intro session, assuming we both agree to work together, before we start sessions proper I would email you my Psychotherapeutic Counselling Contract or Couples Counselling Contract and ask you to read through it and agree it or alternatively raise any questions or concerns you might have.
+After the introductory session, assuming we both/all agree to work together, before we start sessions proper I would email you my Psychotherapeutic Counselling Contract or Couples Counselling Contract and ask you to read through it and agree it or alternatively raise any questions or concerns you might have.

 18. How do I get started?